Raghu Dakat: Critical reception

 Sayani Rana of Hindustan Times rated the film 4/5 stars.
 She emphasised the performances of the characters in the film as that Dev's role does not seem exaggerated in any stage, Sohini's extraordinary acting deserves special praise and Anirban is a perfect hit for his character.
 She found the story quite entertaining, as the events and twists keep the film tense.
 Poorna Banerjee of The Times of India rated the film 3/5 stars and concluded that "At its core, Raghu Dakat plays out like an '80s-style action potboiler.
 While Dev risks typecasting in such heroic roles, the ensemble cast lifts the film into an entertaining, if uneven, experience."
 She considered the roles of Dev, Anirban and Sohini Sarkar's roles to be charming and compelling.
 She censured the film for historical instability, CGI, finale.

 Anurupa Chakraborty of The Indian Express rated the film 3.5/5 stars and wrote "Raghu Dakat isn't a heist story, it is a story of hope and dream.
 It is a story of standing beside the poor people and inspire them to fight against the injustice served against them."
 She praised the power packed action sequences in the film, the background score, well written first part and the shot division but mentioned that it might get a bit tedious and repetitive till reaching the climax.
 She applauded Sohini, Rupa and Idhika's performances.
-She mentioned that the characters of Raghu Dakat and Ahindra Barman couldn't have been justified by anyone else better than Dev and Anirban Bhattacharya respectively and also noted that Dev's acting was more mature than his previous films and Anirban's artistry was the best among everyone.
+She mentioned that the characters of Raghu Dakat and Ahindra Barman could not have been justified by anyone else better than Dev and Anirban Bhattacharya respectively and also noted that Dev's acting was more mature than his previous films and Anirban's artistry was the best among everyone.